Murder of Donna Jones

-Donna Ellen Jones (December 25, 1975 – December 5, 2009) was a Canadian woman who was tortured to death by her husband, Mark Peter Hutt, in Ottawa, Canada, in 2009.
+Donna Ellen Jones (December 25, 1975 – December 5, 2009) was a Canadian woman who was murdered by her husband, Mark Peter Hutt, in Ottawa, Canada, in 2009.
 The 33-year-old's body was found in the basement of her home at Barwell Avenue, badly scalded, beaten, with broken bones, and having been shot with air gun pellets.
 She died of septic shock from infection due to untreated burns.
 Hutt was convicted of murder in 2013.